 The structure that holds the diamonds in place is the ring settings.
 It performs three main functions, holds the diamonds in place, provides a frame, and allows light to enter into the diamonds.

 There are two basic parts to every diamond ring.
 The setting is the ring portion (band, pave diamonds, prongs) and the center diamond.
 The pave diamonds are smaller diamonds or gemstones including, rubies, emeralds, and sapphires among others.

 When buying a diamond ring setting without a center diamond (diamond ring settings only) you select both the setting and the diamond.

-When buying a ring setting with a center diamond, the diamond was already chosen for you.
-You can also purchase your own custom design ring for an extra fee to cover drawings work etc. and also choose from a plain bands, band with pave diamonds, or a band with colored pave gemstones.
+When buying a ring set with a center diamond, the diamond was already chosen for you.
+You can also purchase your own custom design ring for an extra fee to cover drawings work etc. and also choose from a plain band, a band with pave diamonds, or a band with colored pave gemstones.

 Most diamond settings come as diamond ring settings only, and not all settings can accommodate all diamond shapes and sizes.
 There are a number of different engagement ring settings available (pave, bar, claw, bezel, flush, tension, and the channel setting).